Urigo/angular-meteor/README.md

 - 0.4.5v Update Babel support (including a Babel demo);
 - 0.5v Blaze templates->Angular 2 components transition path;
-- 0.6v With upcoming Meteor 1.3, make direct use of the Angular 2 NPM, deprecate Angular 2 package and replace SystemJS with CommmonJS;
+- 0.6v With upcoming Meteor 1.3, make direct use of the Angular 2 NPM, deprecate Angular 2 package and replace SystemJS with CommonJS;
 - 0.7v Meteor-aware routing (e.g. FastRender support);
 - 0.8v GraphQL support;
 - 0.9v Implement various auxiliary but potentially useful in Meteor features, for example, [template transforms for Minimongo queries] (https://github.com/Urigo/angular2-meteor/issues/21), custom template exceptions handling (similar to the Blaze's one), support of the reactive variables in the templates etc;